Band of Heathens: Live recordings

 The band started recording all of their live performances in February 2012 and making them available at the conclusion of each show on a USB drive.
 Each drive contains that night's audio recording, photos from the day of touring, and a video (when possible).
 Later, the band launched live.bandofheathens.com where the audio recordings are available either by subscription or a la carte download.
-Ed Jurdi said the band embraced the idea of sharing as much of their music as possible, "We play different set lists night to night and we’ll play songs differently over time and they will evolve.
-And that’s another outlet for fans to follow the band and explore what we are doing.
+Ed Jurdi said the band embraced the idea of sharing as much of their music as possible, "We play different set lists night to night and we'll play songs differently over time and they will evolve.
+And that's another outlet for fans to follow the band and explore what we are doing.
 So our attitude is to share it as much as we can."

 Discography

-The first two recordings were live - a live album at Momo's was recorded in 2006, and in 2007, "Live at Antone's" with a DVD/CD set was completed.
+The band’s first two recordings were live performances: a 2006 live album recorded at Momo’s, followed by the 2007 CD/DVD set "Live at Antone’s".
 In May 2008, the band released its first studio production simply titled "The Band of Heathens".
 Produced by Ray Wylie Hubbard, the album reached #1 on the Americana Charts and the EuroAmericana charts.
 What is significant however is that it was only the second independently released album to ever reach #1 on the Chart.

 In September 2009 the band released the album "One Foot in the Ether" which again made it to number one on the Americana as well as the Euroamericana charts.

 A cover of Leon Everette's "Hurricane" charted at number 18 on Hot Rock Songs in 2018.

+In 2024 The Band of Heathens teamed up with Hayes Carll to create Hayes & The Heathens for a limited album release and tour.
+Hayes & The Heathens opened for Turnpike Troubadours at Red Rocks Amphitheatre on May 8, 2025.